defaultxr/scripts/README.md

 They're written in a variety of languages, but mostly [fish](https://fishshell.com/) because fish is great.

-* `a2v` (bash) - "audio to video". generate a video from a sound file and an image. useful, for example, if you want to upload a track to youtube.
+* `a2v` (fish) - "audio to video". generate a video from a sound file and an image. useful, for example, if you want to upload a track to youtube.
 * `auto-rotate-image` (fish) - correct broken rotation in image files.
 * `c` (fish) - convenient interface to the clipboard.
 * `filter` (raku) - filter a list of filenames (stdin separated by newlines), outputting only those whose extensions match a specified type.